dustinpfister/blog_posts/_posts/threejs-fog.md

 layout: post
 categories: three.js
 id: 176
-updated: 2023-05-07 12:30:47
+updated: 2023-05-07 12:42:41
-version: 1.61
+version: 1.62
 ---

-Adding fog to a Scene object in [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) generally means just creating an instance of [THREE.Fog](https://threejs.org/docs/#api/en/scenes/Fog) or [THREE.ForExp2](https://threejs.org/docs/#api/en/scenes/FogExp2), and setting that to the fog property of a scene object.
-However there are still a few basic things that a developer should be aware of when it comes to adding fog, such as the fact that one can not just use any material, and that typically the background color of a scene should be same color used for the color of the fog.
+Adding fog to a Scene object in [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) generally means just creating an instance of [THREE.Fog](https://threejs.org/docs/#api/en/scenes/Fog) or [THREE.ForExp2](https://threejs.org/docs/#api/en/scenes/FogExp2), and setting that to the fog property of a [scene object](/2018/05/03/threejs-scene/).
+However there are still a few basic things that a developer should be aware of when it comes to adding fog, such as the fact that one can not just use any material for example.
+There are also other basic getting started type things that come up such as making sure that the background color of a scene should be same color used for the color of the fog.

 A Fog is a nice effect to have for most projects as it allows for a more graceful transition from rendering something that is within range of a render distance, to no longer rendering when an object is to far from the camera.
 Even if I have the far value of the camera set to a high value so that the object is just a single pixel before it is no longer rendered, it can still be a nice additional effect on top of the object just simply getting smaller.